Skip to main content

 2 mentions Positive Neutral Negative

-Character development in the game is perceived as limited and somewhat outdated, reminiscent of older turn-based games, with players noting it falls short compared to typical MMORPGs from the World of Warcraft era.
+Character development in the game is perceived as limited and somewhat outdated, reminiscent of older turn-based titles, with players noting it falls short compared to typical MMORPGs from the World of Warcraft era.
 Additionally, technical issues detract from the overall experience, further hindering character progression.

 • “While at first it appears quite tame and a little old school with the turn-based play, limited character development, and graphics.”